Sic enim Deus dilexit mundum ... (Joannes 3:16)

 Our Father, who art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done, on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 Amen.

 Now, Jesus gave his version of the Kaddish when his followers asked him to give them a special prayer like all the other great teachers seem to do.
-He didn't.
+He didn't give them a new, special prayer.
 He gave them a succinct version of what they already had!
 His point being, besides the prayer itself, that no such carryings-on are needed before God.
 And, this being from the anointed who is prayed for -- that is what "Christ" means, the anointed one of God -- who better to refine and focus it for our use!

 In all its stages, the act of creation is spoken of as an act of will, voluntary -- let there be, etc. Except, and this is key, in the last stage, Man.
 This is not spoken of as "Let there be Man", but rather, "let us make Man in our own image".
 The creation of Man as a being in the image of God, then, is related differently than all the creation before it.
 This voluntary, willed, creation culminates in the emergence of a being who himself is endowed with the capacity for voluntary, willed action.
 This being, the human being, marks the entry into the unfolding of creation of a created being who himself creates, but not out of nature or instinct, but voluntarily, willed, like his creator.
 Man is conscious.